 The mission of the GW Master of Health Administration (MHA) program is to train the next generation of leaders in the healthcare industry to improve health and health systems on a local, national, and global scale.
 Graduates will contribute to the improved efficacy of healthcare.
 They will use research and evidence to inform decisions about policies that affect diverse populations.
 In addition, the MHA coursework prepares students to become skilled executives in healthcare delivery systems.
 Attending a school situated in Washington D.C., the nation’s health policy and management epicenter ensures that graduates will become transformational leaders in healthcare.
+We also offer our Master of Health Administration (MHA) program online.
+Request information about the Online format.

 An MHA degree incorporates coursework in business and medical informatics training, knowledge of health care systems, management theory, finance, quality, law, policy, critical values in decision making and much more.
 At the George Washington University, we are proud to educate students who are committed to improving healthcare and health policy and engaging in and promoting improvements in programs and services.
 We emphasize these qualities in the MHA program because they are essential for future leaders in healthcare delivery.
 Students who graduate with a Master of Health Administration degree will be able to: